vpaulino26/Local-Event-Discovery-Social-Planner/docs/CONDUCT.md

 ## Our Standards

+Do not be on phones or distracted on laptops during meetings.
+Always be paying attention to the conversation or the person talking.

+Have open communication with anything you are stuck on or if you can not make it to a meeting notify the chat.

 Examples of behavior that contributes to a positive environment for our community include:

 * Demonstrating empathy and kindness toward other people